aidanconnolly/ga-ds829-your-development-environment/README.md

 ---

 # Getting Started with Data Science Tools

+_Be sure that you have completed the pre-work installations prior to this lesson_

 These items are included in the Data Science prework and are intended to help students prepare for the first day of class.
 -       Github Account
 -       Installations